Instant Pot Mushroom Risotto

 Instant Pot Mushroom Risotto: Frequently Asked Questions

 Yes!
-We have had much success halving the recipe and setting the cook time to 5 minutes (rather than 6 minutes).
+I have had much success halving the recipe by halving all the ingredients except decreasing the arborio rice to 1/3 cup and decreasing the cook time to 5 minutes.

 Risotto will not hold up very well in the freezer and can result in a grainy texture when reheated.